Brad Keselowski

 Bradley Aaron Keselowski (/kɛzˈlaʊski/; born February 12, 1984) is an American professional stock car racing driver, team owner, and entrepreneur.
-He competes full-time in the NASCAR Cup Series, driving the No. 6 Ford Mustang for RFK Racing, a team he also co-owns.
-He was the owner of Brad Keselowski Racing, which fielded two full-time trucks in the NASCAR Camping World Truck Series.
+He competes full-time in the NASCAR Cup Series, driving the No. 6 Ford Mustang Dark Horse for RFK Racing, a team he also co-owns.
+He was the owner of Brad Keselowski Racing, which fielded two full-time trucks in the NASCAR Camping World Truck Series for 10 years.

-Keselowski, who began his NASCAR career in 2004, is the second of only six drivers who have won a championship in both the Cup Series and the Xfinity Series, and the twenty-fifth driver to win a race in each of NASCAR's three national series.
+Keselowski, who began his NASCAR career in 2004, is the second of only six drivers to win a championship in both the Cup Series and the Xfinity Series and the twenty-fifth driver to win a race in each of NASCAR's three national series.

-He is the owner and founder of Keselowski Advanced Manufacturing, a hybrid manufacturing company based in Statesville, North Carolina, specializing in additive metal technologies as well as CNC machining.
+Keselowski is the owner and founder of Keselowski Advanced Manufacturing, a hybrid manufacturing company based in Statesville, North Carolina, specializing in additive metal technologies as well as CNC machining.

 Early life and career

 Keselowski was born in Rochester Hills, Michigan, and grew up in a racing family.
-He is the fifth child of Kay and Bob Keselowski and the nephew of Ron Keselowski.
+He is the fifth and youngest child of Kay and Bob Keselowski and the nephew of Ron Keselowski.
 His older brother, Brian, is also an active racing driver.
 The Keselowski family is of Polish descent.
 Keselowski spent much of his adolescence working at his father's race shop; he swept and mopped the floors, and mowed the grass.
 In 2000, Keselowski began racing stock cars in the Factory Stock division.

 NASCAR

-2004–06: Early years
+2004–2006: Early years

-In 2004, at only 20 years old, Keselowski began his NASCAR career as the driver of the No. 29 Ford F-150 for the generally owned company in the Craftsman Truck Series.
-He made his debut in the Kroger 250 at Martinsville, where he started twenty-sixth and finished thirty-third.
-He made seven more starts that season, with his best finish coming in the UAW/GM Ohio 250 at Mansfield, where he finished 16th.
+In 2004, at only twenty years old, Keselowski began his NASCAR career as the driver of the No. 29 Ford F-150 for the generally owned company in the Craftsman Truck Series.
+He made his debut in the Kroger 250 at Martinsville where he started twenty-sixth and finished thirty-third.
+He made seven more starts that season, with his best finish coming in the UAW/GM Ohio 250 at Mansfield where he finished sixteenth.

-Keselowski began competing in the Truck Series full-time in 2005 with backing from SUBcrews.com and Samson Stone.
-He opened the season with a seventh-place finish in the Florida Dodge Dealers 250 at Daytona, his only top ten finish of the year.
+Keselowski started competing in the Truck Series full-time in 2005 with backing from SUBcrews.com and Samson Stone.
+He opened the season with a seventh-place finish in the Florida Dodge Dealers 250 at Daytona, his only top-ten finish of the year.
 He would end up finishing twenty-first in points.
 He ran the first two races of 2006 for K-Automotive before a lack of sponsorship caused the team to temporarily suspend operations.
-Keselowski then drove the No. 02 Chevrolet at Kentucky and Memphis, filling in for an injured Kelly Sutton, and drove the No. 63 Ford for MB Motorsports at Bristol and in the season finale, the Ford 200 at Homestead.
+Keselowski then drove the No. 02 Chevrolet at Kentucky and Memphis, filling in for an injured Kelly Sutton and drove the No. 63 Ford for MB Motorsports at Bristol and in the season finale, the Ford 200 at Homestead.